-When does Modi remember his caste?
+'When does Modi remember his caste?'

 Ambedkar said that "Modi remembers his caste only during the election".

-The prime minister should note that backward class students were not receiving their scholarship money under his rule, the Dalit leader said.
+The Prime Minister should note that backward class students were not receiving their scholarship money under his rule, the Dalit leader said.

 Ambedkar also hit out at state Congress chief Ashok Chavan.